QuestNetwork/qd-messages-ts/README.md

 ## Roadmap

 1.0.0:
-- Encrypted P2P File Transfer (beta in the current version)
 - Unlimited Custom Emojis
 - Sync Message History (like syncing the ethereum blockchain, channel participants can offer a history, since every message is signed with an elliptic curve key, we can verify and merge it into ours)
 - Ethereum Integration